β This article is for Event Organizers

 2. Click on Onsite β Design Badges.
 The Badge Manager will pop up.
 Click on Get Started.

 NOTE: If you have already created a badge shell, the Badge Manager will no longer pop up.
-To create a second badge shell, click Create next to the badge OR hover over the badge to select Edit.
+To create a second badge shell, click Create New Badge next to the badge OR hover click Edit.

 Design Your Badge Shell - The Basics